DIVE SITES - DEEP WRECKS Home

 The following dive sites can only be reached by qualified technical divers carrying adequat certification and experience.
-The shallowest wreck lies in 58m of water and could be done on air for divers holding a technical diver (extended range) certification, though Trimix would be much prefered.
-All the other wrecks will ONLY be done one TRIMIX, the required certification level being Trimix (no entry level trimix).
+The shallowest wreck lies in 40m of water and can be dived on air (or Nitrox) for divers holding a deep diver, Decompression certification or the equivalent.
+All the other wrecks will ONLY be dived one TRIMIX, the required certification level being Trimix.

 Ocean Zone Divers vessel is the only technical dive boat in Phuket.
 She that carries a mixing facility, technical gear as well as Sorb and tanks for the rebreather divers.
 We visit wrecks every day, but the deep wrecks are visited according to the schedule.

-These wrecks can also be visited by small groups of 3-5 divers on small chartered vessels of about 15m in length or by larger charter vessels (20m+) that can carry up to 10-15 fully equipped technical divers.
+To the exeption of the Sea Chart 1 and the CP1238, all the wrecks can be visited by small groups of 3-5 divers on small chartered vessels of about 15m in length or by larger charter vessels (20m+) that can carry up to 10-15 fully equipped technical divers.
 In both cases, we need some notice to organise the vessel; 7 days for the smaller and 30 days for the larger.

 Monday